Operating system requirements

 Memory optimization

-Helix DAM requires Redis and MongoDB to be installed.
-To avoid latencies and memory usage issues in these services, we recommend disabling Transparent Huge Pages (THP) in the kernel for Standard installation and Enterprise DB nodes.
+P4 DAM requires Redis and MongoDB to be installed.
+To avoid latencies and memory usage issues in these services, consider disabling Transparent Huge Pages (THP) in the kernel for Standard installation and Enterprise DB nodes.

 Network optimization